INDEPENDENT/SUPPLEMENTARY PRESCRIBING (NMC/HCPC V300) - 2024/5

 Practical/Performance Hours: 50

 - be registered with Nursing and Midwifery Council/ Health and Care Professions Council

 - be professionally practising in an environment where there is an identified need for the individual to regularly prescribe

 - be able to demonstrate support from their employer/sponsor (unless self-employed)

-- have completed relevant study/module in Health Assessment that includes history taking, consultation and diagnostic examination skills (please contact Module Lead for advice)
+- have completed relevant study/module in Health Assessment including history taking, consultation and diagnostic examination skills (please contact Module Lead for advice)

 - have identified:

-- Physiotherapists, podiatrists, therapeutic radiographers and dietitians and diagnostic radiographers must normally have been practising for at least two years at an advanced level
+- Physiotherapists, podiatrists, and therapeutic radiographers, dietitians and diagnostic radiographers must normally have been practising for at least two years at an advanced level

 The content of the 26 taught days will cover pharmacology (including pharmacokinetics and dynamics), numeracy, the contents and use of the online BNF, prescribing consultations, legal aspects of independent and supplementary non-medical prescribing, resources and evidence for prescribing practice and a variety of specialist subjects in clinical prescribing.

 |Assessment type||Unit of assessment||Weighting|

 |Practical based assessment||PART A - PORTFOLIO||Pass/Fail|